 Panic disorder involves repeated and unexpected panic attacks.
 A panic attack is a feeling of intense fear or terror that lasts for a short period of time.
 It involves physical sensations like a racing heart, shortness of breath, chest pain, dizziness, shaking, sweating or nausea.
 Some people feel like they’re having a heart attack or suffocating, or fear that they are dying.
 However, a panic attack goes away on its own.

-Panic attacks can be a normal reaction to a stressful situation or a part of another mental health challenges.
+Panic attacks can be a normal reaction to a stressful situation or a part of another mental health condition.
 With panic disorder, panic attacks seem to happen for no reason.
 People who experience panic disorder fear more panic attacks and may worry that something bad will happen as a result of the panic attack.
 They may avoid places, sensations, or activities that remind them of a panic attack.

 Some people avoid any situation where they can’t escape or find help.
 They may avoid public places or even avoid leaving their home.
 This is called agoraphobia.